agustinaviaggio/intelligent_data_analysis/README.md

 # Intelligent Data Analysis - Master's in Data Mining and Knowledge Discovery (UBA)

 ## 📌 Description (English)
-This repository contains the six practical assignments completed for the **Intelligent Data Analysis** course, part of the **Master’s in Data Mining and Knowledge Discovery** at the University of Buenos Aires (UBA).
+This repository contains the six practical assignments using R completed for the **Intelligent Data Analysis** course, part of the **Master’s in Data Mining and Knowledge Discovery** at the University of Buenos Aires (UBA).

 The assignments apply statistical and data analysis methods, focusing on:
 - Data manipulation and cleaning.